jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 point and the bottom out point.
 The actuation point is when the keystroke is registered, and bottoming out is when it hits the bottom of the switch.
 On a rubber dome keyboard these are often one in the same.
-So the keystroke is register when the the PCB underneath the rubber dome is touched.
+So the keystroke is registered when the the PCB underneath the rubber dome is touched.
 This hurts my hands just thinking back to those days.
 If you take a look at an animation of the Cherry Mx Clear switch. (my personal favorite)